agentloopfyi/agentloopfyi.github.io/index.markdown

 **Academic credentials:**
 - Completed an online program in reinforcement learning from IISc Bangalore (2025)
-- Completed PGDM in Financial Management from All India Management Association, New Delhi (2025)
 - Completed BTech in Computer Science and Engineering from West Bengal University of Technology, Kolkata (2013)